 We have developed a range of policies in order to guide our efforts in adopting sustainable practices across Council and the City.

-The Annual Report is our yearly report card to the community.
+Annual Report The Annual Report is our yearly report card to the community.
 It shows what Council has achieved and delivered through our services and programs, and the challenges we have faced.
 Outcome 5: We Care for our Environment is where we particularly report on what we are doing to protect our river and natural areas, and how we are supporting residents to use resources more efficiently.

 Buildings Policy (pdf)